connorgorny/connorgorny.github.io/_pages/about.md

 I am a third year undergrad student at Michigan State University

-I belong to the College of Engineering and am pursuing a major in Computer Science I am also pursuing a minor in Business
+I belong to the College of Engineering and am pursuing a major in Computer Science along side a minor in Business

 My research interests include:
 ------